KenjiOhtsuka/harmonica/README.md

 ## Caution

-Sometimes, it says "The connection has already been closed" and the migrations fail.
+When you use harmonica, not jarmonica, sometimes it says "The connection has already been closed" and the migrations fail.
 Then, execute `gradlew --stop` to clear dead connections.

 ## Contribute